neu-pdi/cs2100-public-resources/lecture-notes/l3-designing-classes.md

         return self.sound
 ```

-Now that we have created this new type called `Pet`, we can use it for a variable called `mini`:
+Now that we have created this new type called `Pet`, we can use it for a variable called `mini`.
+We instantiate an object (an instance) of a class by putting parentheses after its name, and specifying the constructor's arguments inside (`Pet('Mini', 'Rasika', 'cat')`).
+We call its methods using its variabla name and the "dot operator" (`.`).
 ```python
 mini: Pet = Pet('Mini', 'Rasika', 'cat')
 print(mini.make_sound()) # meow